sharovatov/teamlead/articles/happiness.md

 In this article, I will review studies related to happiness and productivity and try advising on how to get rid of things damaging your team.

-## Happiness and the productivity of software engineers

 I'll start with this [overview study](https://www.researchgate.net/publication/332494069_Happiness_and_the_productivity_of_software_engineers) from Daniel Graziotin (Universität Stuttgart) and Fabian Fagerholm at Aalto University.

 The study tries to answer the big question — are happy developers more productive?